 Email marketing is an essential tool for any business in the digital age.
 With over 3 billion people using email, it is the best way to reach your target audience.
 GetResponse and ActiveCampaign are two of the best email marketing tools available.
 But they are best in different use cases in terms of automation, CRM, and other features.

-In this article, I’ll compare GetResponse vs ActiveCampaign side by side both of the tools by Pricing, Features, Automations, Integrations, and Services.
-So, you can get a solid idea to choose the best email marketing tools for your business that won’t affect your income growth and meets your specifications long term.
+In this article, we will compare GetResponse vs ActiveCampaign side by side, looking at pricing, features, automation, integrations, and services.
+This way, you can get a solid idea of which email marketing tool is best for your business needs and won’t affect your income growth.

-Both of the tools made our lives easier in the digital marketing sphere for a long time.
-They not limited to email marketing only has many other outstanding features we will going to see.
+Both of these tools have made our lives easier in the digital marketing sphere for a long time.
+They are not limited to email marketing and have many other outstanding features.

 You might be wondering which one you should choose for your business.
-The best advice I can give you is this: use a combination of both!
+The best advice is to use a combination of both.
 Email marketing will help grow your base by collecting new subscribers who then get targeted with ads on Facebook.
-This way, you’ll reach out to people who may not have been aware of your company otherwise!
+This way, you’ll reach out to people who may not have been aware of your company otherwise.